 Strutt’s North Mill Museum tells the story of how Jedediah Strutt helped introduce mechanised cotton spinning to the Derwent Valley, sparking the Industrial Revolution, and transforming Belper into the world’s first cotton mill town.

 and framework knitting machinery, locally ‘chevened’ stockings, the life of a Belper nailer, and the unique story of how Belper’s Samuel Slater became the ‘Father of the American Industrial Revolution’.

-We have increased the number of interactive activities for children and families, including Education Trails for around the museum and Strutts’ Belper.
-We also have a revamped temporary exhibition space, which hosts regular temporary exhibitions and special activities, such as Craft sessions.
+We have increased the number of interactive activities for children and families, including Education Trails around the museum and Strutts’ Belper.
+We also have a revamped temporary exhibition space, which hosts regular exhibitions and special activities, such as Craft Sessions.